jmmut/code-map/README.md

     - [x] right click to remove selection
   - [x] box to search for a file (substring)
     - [ ] fuzzy search
+    - [ ] allow upper case letters in search
   - [/] other arrangements that don't draw very thin lines
   - [ ] zoom in
+  - [ ] clicking on the same path removes the level selection
 - cli/logs
   - [x] -a --arrangement
   - [x] -m --metric (file size, line count, code complexity, etc.)